-Brazilian waxing is a method used to remove coarse and unwanted hair from the pubic area.
-Brazilian wax usually gets less painful over time and also becomes less painful.
+Brazilian waxing (similar to the Bikini Wax) is a method used to remove coarse and unwanted hair from the pubic area.
+Brazilian wax usually gets less painful over time and are also commonly required less frequently the more you are waxed due to slowed hair growth.
 When removing hair from the bikini regions of the body, you should first of all have prior knowledge on the safety of going through such a procedure and also how to maintain the sensitive skin that results from waxing.
 Brazilian waxing can be performed if you are comfortable with showing the intimate parts of your body and can be carried out either in a beauty salon or at your home.
+Regardless of where you get your wax or who does the waxing, there are a few key safety tips that you need to know to make sure to avoid common side affects such as ingrown hairs and skin infections.

-However, this procedure can turn out to be harmful especially if you do not consult a professional.
+Brazilian or bikini waxing procedures can turn out to be harmful, especially if you do not consult a professional.
 The waxing removes hair from the genital area and also in the buttocks.
 Below is a list of some of the side effects of a Brazilian wax:

 1. Ingrown hairs

-immediately after waxing your skin will look even and soft but some hours later, red bumps start to appear.
-This is different from ingrown hair since it occurs almost immediately.
-This is one of the most common side effects that come with Brazilian waxing a couple of hours after the procedure.
+Another common side effect of waxing is bumps.
+Immediately after waxing, your skin might look clear and soft but some hours later, red bumps may start to appear.
+This is different from an ingrown hair since bumps can be caused by a variety of different issues (with ingrown hairs being among the causes).
+This is one of the most common side effects that come with Brazilian waxing.
+If the bumps on your skin get progressively worse or become painful, make sure to contact a doctor immediately.

 3. Burned skin

 Skin around the pubic region is usually very sensitive and after waxing you may realize your skin looks burned or is reddish.
-This can happen if the wax applied was heated up and applied while still hot.
+This can happen if the wax applied was heated up and applied while still hot as is commonly done with both soft wax and hard wax.
 If you notice such a side effect you need to take extra precaution especially when heating the wax or try another method altogether.
+If the burns are serious, seek help from a health professional immediately.

 5. Inflammation and redness